“Let yourself be silently drawn by the strange pull of what you really love. It will not lead you astray.”

 WHY HOMESTEADING?

 I have been pursuing a more simple life for many years, with less clutter and stress and more alignment with who I am and how I want to be in the world.
-When we all went on lock-down at the beginning of the Covid-19 pandemic in March of 2020, my partner and I had just started a small garden in the front yard; we built it using cinder blocks, local stones, and upcycled found objects, and I became more and more enamored of spending time in growing, cooking, and preserving fresh food.
+When we all went on lock-down at the beginning of the Covid-19 pandemic in March of 2020, my husband and I had just started a small garden in the front yard; we built it using cinder blocks, local stones, and upcycled found objects, and I became more and more enamored of spending time in growing, cooking, and preserving fresh food.
 I have also wanted to live a more rural, “country” life for as long as I can remember; I encountered the idea of homesteading and felt I had found a word for what I’d been seeking.

 Living in a more conscientious way, respecting the earth that sustains us, and treading lightly on it are not new concepts, and I don’t profess to any sort of original ideation of them.
-Rather, I am here to learn from others who have been living this way and do more of it myself as I am able.
+I am here to learn from others who have been living this way and do more of it myself as I am able.
 And so my journey has begun… or continued… and here we are!

 My new favorite sustainable craft and trade is Blacksmithing, which my partner Mark and I began together in October of 2021… I’m sure I’ll have more to say on that as time goes by, but I’ll start by sharing that it is entirely possible to inexpensively convert an old kettle grill (or a new one, for that matter) into a charcoal forge – and there are lots of tutorials to be found online.
 Forged in Fire was our initial inspiration, but we quickly expanded from rudimentary knife-making to forging useful tools and household items; hence its inclusion under Homesteading.
 I am also finding it to be wonderfully therapeutic!